Does California law require alcohol server training certifications?

 Yes.
 In 2017, California lawmakers passed Assembly Bill 1221, which created the Responsible Beverage Service Training Act.
 The regulations are designed to reduce the risks of harm from alcohol in California communities by ensuring that anyone who serves alcohol understands the dangers of underage drinking and over-serving intoxicated customers.

 The California Department of Alcoholic Beverage Control (ABC) is responsible for the new program.
-It will require RBS training for on-premises licensees, managers, and alcohol servers by August 31, 2022.
+It requires RBS training for on-premises licensees, managers, and alcohol servers.